KamalAwasthi/kamalawasthi.github.io/_posts/2020-10-20-Oracle-Interview-Experience.md

 • Why do you not use python for programming?

-          I have worked on python a lot as almost all the projects I have done are in python but for algorithm coding have been using C++ from my 12th standard as it was my optional subject in 12th.
+  *I have worked on python a lot as almost all the projects I have done are in python but for algorithm coding have been using C++ from my 12th standard as it was my optional subject in 12th.*

 • What are the advantages of pandas over lists?

-         I explained about the functions which come along with pandas data frame which make it much more powerful and fast.
+ *I explained about the functions which come along with pandas data frame which make it much more powerful and fast.*

 • Tell me about a project you have done in python?

-         I again discussed the project I did in my Btech.
-It was on python-Django
+ *I again discussed the project I did in my Btech.
+It was on python-Django*

 • How sessions are maintained in Django?

 • Code a simple session handling mechanism.
 Register a user with a username and password(also explain how will you store password) and on every login display a welcome message to the user along with the number of times he/she has logged in before and what was his/her last login time.

-        I coded all of it and he seemed happy with my coding, fortunately code ran in first time without any error.
-I think may be The Force was with Me 😛
+*I coded all of it and he seemed happy with my coding, fortunately code ran in first time without any error.
+I think may be The Force was with Me :grinning:*

 • What will you choose between cpp and python?

-         It was a tough choice for me so I took my time explaining to him why it was a tough choice for me but  at last I chose python just because it has such a wide application domain.
+ *It was a tough choice for me so I took my time explaining to him why it was a tough choice for me but  at last I chose python just because it has such a wide application domain.*

 • Two Rope puzzle.(https://www.geeksforgeeks.org/puzzle-1-how-to-measure-45-minutes-using-two-identical-wires/)